amsul/amsul.github.com/_posts/2013-03-27-the-tragedy-of-the-invisible-ui.md

 ---
 layout: post
-title_block: true
-title: The tragedy of the invisible UI.
+title: The tragedy of the invisible UI
 ---

 Let&rsquo;s not forget the purpose of designing an interface.
 Interfaces should be designed to communicate the message of the content, within it&rsquo;s context, most effectively.